How owners are managing a complex environment

 Employees say raises and bonuses are the top factors in deciding to remain at a job.

-Top three digital solutions helping owners succeed
+Top three ways digital solutions are helping owners succeed

 79% of owners prefer their bank to provide digital solutions for banking, payments and administrative tasks.
 Here's what they see as the greatest benefits of digital tools in driving success: